 - The most recently discovered monkey is the lesula monkey, discovered in 2007 in the Democratic Republic of the Congo in Africa.

 FinGlobal: Swing in for great service

 When we say we’re the best in the business in providing premier financial emigration services to South Africans living abroad, we’re not monkeying around!

-We’ve helped more than 60 000 clients in 105 countries around the globe, extending our service offering to include a full suite of convenient financial services for expats – from financial emigration, to exchange control advice, tax exits and retirement encashment.
+We’ve helped thousands of clients in over 105 countries around the globe, extending our service offering to include a full suite of convenient financial services for expats – from financial emigration, to exchange control advice, tax exits and retirement encashment.

 Why choose FinGlobal?